New Tax Regime Calculator

 1. Enter your gross annual salary: use the slider or click the value button to type your total annual salary including basic, allowances, bonuses, and perquisites.

 Click any input value to type a precise number.
 The currency selector converts amounts to USD, EUR, GBP, or other currencies for NRIs.
 Your inputs are saved automatically and restored the next time you visit.
-For a detailed comparison with the old regime including all deductions, use the Old vs New Tax Regime Calculator.

 Are you a CA or financial advisor?